 We know of no project that the Citizens' Association of Dixon could take up that would stand for more common good or work more for the interests of the majority of the citizens than that of getting the city street car lines extended through to the park after they have been built by the epileptic colony.

 It would be worth the biggest kind of an effort.
 The park is too valuable not to have its full capacity of usefulness realized. – July 13, 1914

-New sanitary demands on cities
+New sanitary demands